banovik/NameThatSpotify/README.md

 - **Real-time Guessing**: Guess artist names, song titles, or lyrics independently
 - **Live Leaderboard**: See scores update in real-time
 - **Competitive Gameplay**: Each correct guess earns 1 point, up to 3 points per song
+- **Bonus Points**: A player earns a bonus point only if they guess all three parts correctly alone (no other players have made correct guesses)
 - **Multiple Players**: Support for unlimited concurrent players
 - **Progress Tracking**: Visual indicators show which parts of the song have been guessed